THE VFA PIONEER HISTORIES PROJECT

 JW: Tell us a little about your childhood on the farm.
 Siblings, ethnic background, whatever you’d like to share.

-MB: Well, my father was a cotton farmer.
-The farm was fairly large in terms of farms that size.
-My father was a pretty successful cotton farmer, and so I grew up in that world, when that kind of farming was actually possible.
+MB: My father was a cotton farmer and our farm was fairly large and my father was a pretty successful.
+I grew up when that kind of family farming was possible.
 It really isn’t anymore.
 My father and others like him, bless their hearts, not knowing the damage they were causing, were taking all the water out of the aquifer for irrigating cotton, which needed a lot of water.
-Anyway, it’s a sad story.
-All the farms these days have trouble even having enough water.
+It’s a sad story.
+All the farms these days have trouble having enough water.
 They have to rely on rainwater, and there’s not a whole lot of it.

-When I was 14, actually, my parents had divorced and my mother moved us into town, which was only 18,000 people.
+When I was 14, my parents had divorced and my mother moved us into town, which was only 18,000 people.
 But for me it was great.
-I loved being in town and eventually loved living in the city of Washington and I’ve never wanted to go back to being on the farm.
-I went to public schools.
-I’m a product of public schools in Texas, which actually, I have to say, as I look back, I had a pretty good education in public schools.
-I mean, I learned grammar, for example, which I think is not so well taught these days.
-I won the local spelling bee one year and I was a pretty good student, although it was a small pool of people.
+I loved being in town and eventually loved living in the city of Washington and I’ve never wanted to go back to the farm.
+I’m a product of public schools in Texas and I have to say, as I look back, I had a pretty good education in public schools.
+I learned grammar, for example, which I think is not well taught these days.
+I won the local spelling bee one year.
+I was a pretty good student, although it was a small pool of people.

-I liked school, and I did pretty well.
 I have a brother and sister.
 They’re both younger than I am.
 One still lives in that area of Texas, my brother, and my sister lives in Denver.
-We’re all within five years apart in age.
-We have different political views, shall we say, but for the sake of family togetherness, we try to stay on good terms and we do the best we can.
+We’re all within five years in age.
+We have different political views, but for the sake of family togetherness, we try to stay on good terms and we do the best we can.

 JW: Yes, sure.
 Well, were there influences in your childhood that led you to ultimately be interested in women’s issues?